The Children’s Medical Group PLLC

 You have the right to request to receive confidential communications from us by alternative means or at an alternative location.
 We will accommodate reasonable requests.
 We may also condition this accommodation by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.
 We will not request an explanation from you as to the basis for the request.
 Please make this request in writing to one of our managers.

-You may have the right to have your provider amend your child’s protected health information.
+You may have the right to have your clinician amend your child’s protected health information.
 This means you may request an amendment of protected health information about your child in a designated record set for as long as we maintain this information.
 In certain cases, we may deny your request for an amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us and we may prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.
 Please contact one of our managers to determine if you have questions about amending your child’s medical report.

 You have the right to receive an accounting of certain disclosures we have made, if any, of your child’s protected health information.
 This right applies to disclosures for purposes other than treatment, payment or healthcare operations as described in this Notice of Privacy Practices.
 It excludes disclosures we may have made to you, to family members or friends involved in your child’s care, or for notification purposes.
 Your request must state a time period which may not be longer than six years, and which may not include dates before April 14, 2003.
 The first accounting you request within a 12-month period will be free.
 For additional accountings, we may charge you for the costs of providing the accounting.
 We will notify you of the costs involved and give you an opportunity to withdraw or modify your request before any costs have been incurred.
 The right to receive this information is subject to certain exceptions, restrictions and limitations.